PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 ### Action Guidelines

+#### Action Name

+Like [source name](#source-name), action name should be a singular, title-cased name, should not be slugified, and should not include the app name.

+As a general pattern, articles are not included in the action name.
+For example, instead of "Create a Post", use "Create Post".

 #### Use `@pipedream/platform` axios for all HTTP requests

 By default, the standard `axios` package doesn't return useful debugging data to the user when it `throw`s errors on HTTP 4XX and 5XX status codes.
 This makes it hard for the user to troubleshoot the issue.